IonutNeagu/ha-addons/radarr/README.md

-# Hassio Add-ons by Ionut Neagu: Radarr
+# Marcelveldt's Hassio Add-ons: Radarr

 ## About

-[Radarr](https://github.com/Radarr/Radarr) - A fork of Sonarr to work with movies à la Couchpotato.
+Radarr add-on based on the prebuilt docker image from linuxserver Radarr - A fork of Sonarr to work with movies à la Couchpotato.

-This addon is based on the [docker image](https://github.com/linuxserver/docker-radarr) from linuxserver.io.

 ## Installation